 Register by phone by calling NCLEX Candidate Services at 1.866.496.2539

 Send notification to the Board office as soon as possible if any change occurs in your name, address, or other application information after you submit the application.
 Submit legal proofof change, in name, such as a copy of a marriage certificate or court order.

-Watch for the test service to send your authorization to test (ATT) by mail or e-mail if you provided an e-mail address.
+Watch for the test service to send your authorization to test (ATT) by e-mail.
 You must take the ATT with you to the test center.

 Schedule the examination at one of the testing centers after you receive an authorization to test (ATT) from the test service.
 The ATT is valid for 90 days.
 If you do not take the examination within one year of receipt of your application, your application with the Board, will be nullified.
 If you do not take the examination within 90 days of receipt of your ATT, your registration with Pearson Vue will no longer be valid.

 Watch for your license the Board will send to you approximately 10 business days after you take the examination.
 If you do not pass the examination, you will receive a REQUEST TO RETAKE EXAMINATION packet and a diagnostic profile which helps you understand your performance on the NCLEX examination.

 Indicate your request for special testing accommodations for the NCLEX by completing Section D on the Application for Licensure.

 Submit supporting documentation regarding your request for testing accommodations due to a disability.